A Parent Guide to Student Chromebook Use in LPS

-We understand that being the parent of a "Chromebook student" can be difficult at times.
+We understand that being the parent of a “Chromebook student” can be frustrating at times.
 While few students would sit and do worksheets all evening just for fun, it may be that your student does want to work on their Chromebook all evening.
-When it is all happening on a screen, it may be hard to distinguish homework from entertainment.
+When they are staring at a device screen, it may be hard to distinguish homework from entertainment.
 This page offers some strategies that parents may find helpful when making these nightly decisions.

 This resource is broken into three helpful sections:

 LPS supports the implementation of digital curriculum and systems for learning by ensuring teachers, students, staff and administrators have persistent access to a computing device sufficient to access and leverage these resources.
-The device for students grades 2-12 is a Chromebook (Model: Dell Chromebook 11.)
+The device for students grades 2-12 is a Chromebook.
 Students in grades 6-12 take the device home with them each night.

 Carefully transport your Chromebook when traveling between classes or between home and school.
 Avoid placing weight on it, and never throw or slide it.
 Be careful not to expose it to long-term temperature extremes, which means an automobile is never a good place to store it.

 Chromebooks that are assigned to go home come with a school issued case/sleeve.
 The purpose of the case is to protect the device while it is being transported.
 When not in use, closing the Chromebook lid will save battery life and protect the screen.
 The Chromebook must be transported in the protective case at all times.